IthacaThings/meta-ttni/README.md

 ## Adding useful tools

 + Useful utilities (sudo, htop, ntp, ntp-utils, logrotate)
-+ python packages required by Ansible (python-distutils, python-pkgutil)
++ python packages required by Ansible (python-distutils, python-json, python-pkgutil, pythong-shell)
 + Dependencies mp-packet-forwarder (libmpsse)

 A future goal is to remove node.js, but this is required to generate